CS-SI/Orekit/src/site/markdown/contributing.md

 code to spare humans of this boring (but important) task.
 This makes it ideal for projects that want to enforce a coding standard.

+### Verify checkstyle using Maven

+Checkstyle violations can be quickly verified in a Linux terminal by using Maven commands.
+Contributors can execute the following command in the same folder as the `pom.xml` file:

+    mvn checkstyle:check findbugs:check test

+Note that this command is also used to check that no Spotbugs warning were created (`findbugs:check`) and that the tests are running correctly (`test`).

+### Configure checkstyle in Eclipse

 Configuring checkstyle can be a difficult task when installing Orekit in an Integrated Development Environment (IDE).
 However, it is an important step for contributing to the library.

-### Configure checkstyle in Eclipse

 Here are the steps you will need to follow to configure checkstyle in Eclipse.

 #### Installing Eclipse Checkstyle plugin.